 - Growth Height: Opt for flowers of different mature heights for a multi-layered, thick garden that will attract many birds.
 Plant taller flowers in the back of a bed and use tiered designs to give birds easy access to many different blooms.

 - Overall Space: Flowers can grow into wide clumps, and they will produce the best blooms if they have enough space to spread out.
 Good spacing will also give room for uneaten seeds to bloom into new plants.
-If there isn't enough space in your yard, consider growing these flowers in containers.
+If there isn't enough space in your yard, consider growing flowers in containers.

 - Native Plants: Native flowers are often best because they're well adapted to local conditions and birds will recognize them as a food source more easily.
-Native plants will be hardier for your climate conditions, are resistant to pests and diseases and will require less care to stay beautiful.
+Native plants will be hardier for your climate conditions, are resistant to pests and diseases, and will require less care to stay beautiful.

 - Seeding Time: Choosing flowers that go to seed at different times will ensure an ongoing source of available seeds for birds in any season.
-You can also achieve this effect by planting flowers in groups at different times to prolong the growing season.
+You can also achieve this effect by planting flowers in groups at different times to prolong the growing and blooming season.

 - Include Grasses: Ornamental grasses may not be as showy in the flowerbed, but they can provide abundant seeds that birds will devour.
 Consider adding several bunches of grasses as accents with your flowers for even more seed-bearing options.

 Flowers can be a great seed source to attract and feed birds on a beautiful budget.
-By choosing the best seed-bearing flowers, backyard birders can add plants to their yard that are both visually attractive and can tempt hungry birds without the need to fill feeders.
+By choosing the best seed-bearing flowers, birders can add plants to their yard that are both visually attractive and can tempt hungry birds without the need to fill feeders.